jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 **Flag**             **Description**
 -------------------  ---------------
 -i, -\-input         Input LiDAR file
--o, -\-output        Output HTML file for regression summary report -\-vlr               Flag indicating whether or not to print the variable length records (VLRs) -\-geokeys           Flag indicating whether or not to print the geokeys
+-o, -\-output        Output HTML file for summary report -\-vlr               Flag indicating whether or not to print the variable length records (VLRs) -\-geokeys           Flag indicating whether or not to print the geokeys